How to Learn Jazz Guitar – The Definitive Guide

-You’ll want to come regularly enough that it motivates you to practice, but not too often that you don’t have time to learn the material between lessons.
+You want to come regularly enough that it motivates you to practice, but not too often that you don’t have time to learn the material.

-Finding that balance can make the difference between a successful and unsuccessful jazz guitar study experience.
+Finding that balance is the difference between a successful and unsuccessful jazz guitar study experience.

 Picking the Right Jazz Guitar Teacher for You

-Finding the right teacher of your style of playing and learning is a key element in achieving your goals on the instrument.
+Finding the right teacher for your style of playing and learning is key to achieving your goals on the instrument.

-You’ll want to do some research before you try out a lesson to see if that particular teacher will be the best choice for you at this point in your development.
+You want to do research before you try out a lesson to see if that particular teacher is the best choice for you.

-One of the best ways to do this is to ask other students about their jazz guitar lesson experience with that teacher.
+One of the best ways to do this is, is to ask other students about their experience with that teacher.

-As well, don’t be afraid to take one lesson with a few teachers and then find the right fit for you.
+As well, don’t be afraid to take one lesson with a few teachers to find the right fit.

 From there you can commit to a longer block of lessons.

-There’s nothing more frustrating than buying a chunk of private lessons, then realizing very quickly that you don’t click with that teacher.
+There’s nothing more frustrating than buying a chunk of lessons and realizing that you don’t click with that teacher.